lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 Customizing
 -----------

 To change your preferences go to :menuselection:`File --> Preferences` or right click the terminal and :menuselection:`Preferences`.
 To change your font press the :guilabel:`Change` button next to the :guilabel:`font` label and a dialog will show up.
 To change the font size enter it in the :guilabel:`Size` field.
 The terminal works best with monospaced fonts which often have mono somewhere in their name.
+To change your font use the :guilabel:`Font` drop down.

 .. image:: qterminal-font.png